collaborativebioinformatics/isocomp/README.md

 ![](images/logo.png)

 ## Contributors
-1. Yutong Qiu (Carnegie Mellon, )
+1. Yutong Qiu (Carnegie Mellon)
-2. Chia Sin	Liew (University of Nebraska-Lincoln, )
+2. Chia Sin	Liew (University of Nebraska-Lincoln)
-3. Chase Mateusiak (Washington University, )
+3. Chase Mateusiak (Washington University)
-4. Rupesh Kesharwani (Baylor College of Medicine, )
+4. Rupesh Kesharwani (Baylor College of Medicine)
-5. Bida	Gu (University of Southern California, )
+5. Bida	Gu (University of Southern California)
-6. Muhammad Sohail Raza (Beijing Institute of Genomics, Chinese Academy of Sciences/China National Center for Bioinformation; sohail@big.ac.cn )
+6. Muhammad Sohail Raza (Beijing Institute of Genomics, Chinese Academy of Sciences/China National Center for Bioinformation)
-6. Evan	Biederstedt (HMS, )
+6. Evan	Biederstedt (HMS)

 ## Introduction
 NGS targeted sequencing and WES have become routine for clinical diagnosis of Mendelian disease [CITATION].
 Family sequencing (or "trio sequencing") involves sequencing a patient and parents (trio) or other relatives.
 This improves the diagnostic potential via the interpretation of germline mutations and enables detection of de novo mutations which underlie most Mendelian disorders.